 A breathing sound sample was taken from Pixabay.com.
-The file is called ghostbreath1-107236.mp3 but other breathing sounds could be used.
+The file is called ghostbreath1-107236.mp3 but other breathing sounds could be used, such as recordings of the recorder players breath.

-This mp3 is triggered as a clip in Ableton which is sent to a 'send', only, with reverb - 3.46 seconds decay, wet 50%, size 18.29, and also a 'grain delay' (arrow keys control 'pitch') [click on it with the mouse to be able to control it with one of the bluetooth mini gaming keyboard dials].
+This mp3/wav is triggered as a clip in Ableton which is sent to a 'send', only, with reverb - 3.46 seconds decay, wet 50%, size 18.29, and also a 'grain delay' (arrow keys control 'pitch') [click on it with the mouse to be able to control it with one of the bluetooth mini gaming keyboard dials].